buket-ozbay/IMU-Vibration-Detection-Compensation-Project/README.md

 ---

 ## Future Work
-To enhance data generation, generative AI techniques such as GANs or diffusion models will replace signal processing methods.
+To enhance data generation, generative AI techniques such as GANs will replace signal processing methods.
 This approach will expand the dataset and improve model training.